squinkylabs/SquinkyVCV/docs/kitchen-sink.md

 Note that all CV input are polyphonic, so individual VCOs can be modulated.
 If the input is monophonic, however, then it will be copied to all the destinations.

+## The hookup modulator command

+This will save a ton of time if you are doing two or more operators of FM.

+If two kitchen-sinks are next to each other, the one on the right will have a new item in its context menu: "hookup modulator".
+The command will "reach into" the module to the left and patch it up to be an FM modulator.
+The module on the right will be the carrier.

 ## The controls and input jacks

 **Gate CV** Polyphonic gate input CV.
 The CV in each channel is the gate to the ADSR for that channel.